Independently reconfigurable internal loss and resonance-shift in an interferometer-embedded optical cavity: Interferometer-embedded micro-ring resonator

-Phase-tuning involves, tuning the refractive index of the optical medium.
+Phase-tuning involves, tuning the refractive index (real part) of the optical medium.
 The resultant change in the phase of the electric field of the propagating wave is illustrated in~\cref{f:IMRRfull}a; the magnitude of the transmitted field does not change.
 On the other hand, phase-tuning in one arm of an MZI, while leaving the phase of the other arm unchanged, tunes both the magnitude and phase of the resultant field, as shown in~\cref{f:IMRRfull}b.
 Thus, an MZI converts pure phase-tuning to loss-tuning in the transmitted wave.
 We utilize this effect to realise phase-reconfigurable loss in an optical cavity.

 We demonstrate the working of this modified optical cavity, using the IMRR structure implemented on a silicon-on-insulator (SOI) platform as shown in~\cref{f:IMRRfull}c.
-The details of the fabrication of the devices can be found in the supplementary information.
+The details of the fabrication of the devices can be found in the supplementary information~\cite{supp}.
 The MZI (highlighted) is embedded in the closed path of the micro-ring resonator (MRR).
 The waveguides have a cross-section of $450~nm\times 220~nm$ and operate in the fundamental quasi-TE mode in $1550~nm - 1600~nm$ wavelength range.
 The bus waveguide is directionally coupled to the cavity.
 The geometrical round-trip length of the cavity $L = 184~\mu m$, of which the MZI covers $l = 63~\mu m$; both arms of the MZI are equal in length.
 The splitter of the MZI is realized using a directional coupler with power splitting ratio $\gamma : (1-\gamma)$.
 The combiner is realized using a Y-junction, that combines an equal power-fraction $\widetilde{\gamma}$ from each arm with an overall insertion loss of $0.5~dB$ in our design~\cite{\ySplit}.
 We note that this loss is a limitation of our implementation, but not of the IMRR structure.
+The combiner could also be realized using a directional coupler to achieve additional design flexibility, with some optical power tapping out of the cavity into a drop port.
 The phase-tuning is implemented using Ti/Pt heaters that are above the waveguides with an SiO\textsubscript{2} spacer of $1~\mu m$ thickness to avoid unwanted optical absorption by the metal.
 We study many such devices with multiple bus-cavity coupling and multiple splitting ratios of the MZI.

 The field-transmission ($t(\omega)$) at a frequency $\omega$ to the through-port of an optical cavity is given by~\cite{\appSignal}